saiyyamkochar-29/Woof/fetch-fe/README.md

   - `App.js`: Main app component
   - `index.js`: Entry point of the application

-## Contributing

-Contributions are welcome!
-If you have any suggestions, bug fixes, or feature implementations, feel free to open an issue or submit a pull request.

 ## License

 This project is licensed under the [MIT License](LICENSE).